geetptl/BookBarter/backend/BACKEND.md

 ## Contributing Guide

-_I'll be making some updates soon.
-Hang on!_

-1. Fork this repository
-1. Clone the forked repository onto your computer
-1. Navigate to the `backend` folder.
 1. Run `npm install`
 1. Make your code changes and write appropriate tests
     1. Keep your test files in `spec` directory as `spec/<filename>Spec.js` (check [`spec/userSpec.js`](./spec/userSpec.js) for template)
     1. To run a specific test file, use `npm test spec/<filename>.js`
     1. Validate all tests using `npm test`
 1. Use docker to run the project locally as described above.
-1. After satisfaction, commit and push your changes.
-1. Submit a pull request (PR)
-1. Follow the comments on your PR